How Does Diabetes Cause a Stroke?

 * Vitamin D- Another risk of a stroke is being deficient in vitamin D. It’s important to get enough vitamin D especially if you are Caucasian.
 Eat foods packed with it and get out in the sun!

 * Potassium- This is another thing you don’t want to have enough of.
 Without sufficient amounts of potassium you’re again at a higher risk for stroke.
 Eat beans, sweet potatoes, yogurt, bananas, beets, avocados, and spinach to get more potassium.

 - Whole grains

 - Leafy green vegetables

 - Diet soda

 - Foods with high cholesterol

-So by now you know the answer to the question can diabetes cause a stroke.
+How Does Diabetes Cause a Stroke?
+So by now you know the answer.
 There’s no doubt about it and if you don’t do something now to change your lifestyle, you won’t be able to prevent it.
 Now’s the time.
 You now have the tools to do this.
 Don’t wait.
 Avoid ever having a stroke.
 You can do this.
 Just take action!